 - Rectal microbicides are not yet available outside of clinical trials.
 Researchers first need to be sure they are safe and then conduct additional studies to find out whether they are effective against HIV.

 - In the first Phase II trial of a rectal microbicide, completed in 2016, researchers found that a reduced glycerin formulation of tenofovir gel was safe and effective, particularly when used around the time of sex compared to daily use, among men who have sex with men (MSM) and transgender women.
-Researchers continue to explore new potential products and delivery methods for rectal microbicides.
+Researchers are continuing to explore new potential products and delivery methods for rectal microbicides.

 Microbicides are products designed to prevent or reduce the sexual transmission of HIV or other sexually transmitted infections when applied inside the vagina or rectum.
-Most vaginal microbicides are currently being tested as rings, while rectal microbicides are primarily being tested as gels.
-Microbicides currently being tested contain antiretroviral (ARV) drugs, many of which are commonly used to treat people with HIV.
+Most vaginal microbicides are being tested as rings, while rectal microbicides are primarily being tested as gels.
+Microbicides currently under testing contain antiretroviral (ARV) drugs, many of which are commonly used to treat people with HIV.
 In 2012, the U.S. Food and Drug Administration (FDA) approved an ARV drug called Truvada® as oral PrEP – a prevention approach in which HIV-negative people take an ARV tablet on a daily basis to reduce their risk of acquiring HIV.

 An important first step in the development of rectal microbicides has been evaluating the rectal safety of microbicides originally formulated as vaginal gels.
-The most studied ARV-based vaginal microbicide is tenofovir gel, which although found safe and moderately effective in reducing HIV risk in women who used it before and after vaginal sex in a study called CAPRISA 004, was found not effective in follow-up studies, VOICE and FACTS 001, due to low adherence to study products.
+The most studied ARV-based vaginal microbicide has been tenofovir gel, which although found safe and moderately effective in reducing HIV risk in women who used it before and after vaginal sex in a study called CAPRISA 004, was found not effective in follow-up studies, VOICE and FACTS 001, due to low adherence to study products.

 MTN researchers also have conducted studies of tenofovir gel as a rectal microbicide.
-Unlike the earlier studies, this research focused on a different population of high-risk individuals who acquire HIV through anal sex rather than vaginal sex.
+Unlike the earlier studies, this research focused on a different population of vulnerable individuals who acquire HIV through anal sex rather than vaginal sex.
 Because tenofovir gel could work differently against HIV in rectal tissue, researchers wanted to learn whether it was safe and acceptable to use rectally with an applicator.
 An early study found that the vaginal formulation of tenofovir gel caused gastrointestinal side effects when used in the rectum, so researchers tested a reformulated version of the gel with less glycerin in a follow-up study called MTN-007.
 That study found the reformulated gel to be safe and acceptable.

 Why Do We Need Rectal Microbicides?